 Essential Components of Nursing Assessment

 Effective nursing care for high blood sugar starts with a thorough patient assessment.
-This includes looking at the patient’s health history and checking for diabetes symptoms like frequent urination and thirst.
-It also involves looking into possible risk factors4.
+This includes examining the patient’s health history and checking for diabetes symptoms like frequent urination and thirst.
+It also involves looking into possible risk factors.

 The physical check-up is key.
 Nurses watch vital signs like blood pressure and check for pulse in the legs.
-They also do a detailed foot check to spot signs of diabetic neuropathy5.
+They also do a detailed foot check to spot signs of diabetic neuropathy.

 Assessment Component | Evaluation Focus |